 If your dog is suffering from itchy skin, here are the best shampoos to try — we also have an entire list of our favorite antifungal shampoos.
 However, only use an antifungal shampoo on your dog if your dog has been diagnosed with a yeast skin infection and your vet has recommended an antifungal shampoo for treatment.

 Supplements with omega-3 fatty acids are known to improve dog coats and may even help prevent hair loss.
 You can also use some of these supplements to treat dandruff.
 We’ve rounded up some of our favorite omega-3 supplements and salmon oils to try.
-While there are many supplements on the market for doggies, our favorites include a liquid Omega Oil from Native Pet and easy-to-eat Omega Chews from Premium Care.
+While there are many supplements on the market for doggies, one of our favorites is a liquid Omega Oil from Native Pet.

 Some supplements are designed to be delicious on their own, but others may need to be given with food to either mask the taste or ensure your pup takes them.
 For supplements, you may be directed to add a pump or spoonful to your pet’s meals.
 For gel caps, you can cover them in peanut butter or cream cheese so your pup will find taking their supplement fun and exciting!